What percentage of your chapter do you think is engaged?

-Have you ever had a such a vivid idea or detailed plan for how something should be done that you just went for it yourself without consulting others?
+Have you ever had such a vivid idea or detailed plan for how something should be done that you just went for it yourself without consulting others?
 Maybe you've been in a group project before where you ended up carrying the majority of the weight or maybe you just prefer relying on yourself!
-I have worked with a lot of leaders (and have been that leader too!) who are so self-sufficient or been let down by others in the past that they have consequently become micromanagers.
+I have worked with a lot of leaders (and have been that leader too!) who are so self-sufficient or have been let down by others in the past that they have consequently become micromanagers.

 I think sometimes we get so caught up in doing the most for the organizations and people we love that we forget to include our members in our journey to success!

 While doing it ourselves often results in the task being accomplished, we lose the needed opportunity to cultivate a wider sense of member ownership!
 Consider the group project example again.
-Have you ever been the member unfamiliar with the content relying on others for guidance?
+Have you ever been the member unfamiliar with the content and relying on others for guidance?
 I think that's the role a lot of our members play!
 They see our leaders knowing it all and not seeming to need members' help so they take a backseat in chapter operations, confident that officers will take care of it!

 I see lacking delegation being the primary source of member disengagement, followed closely by lacking transparency which is resolved when leaders share the needs of the chapter with their members!!

 If you're a leader, I want you to think about what tasks are your responsibility from week to week.
 Consider how effective you are at completing those items and how quickly they are accomplished.

 Now I want you to think about the people who are at your disposal to support you in your role.
 I see committee systems in our chapters being widely underutilized!!
 How could you delegate meaningful tasks to your committee members?

 What can you delegate to a sister to help her see that her contributions matter and take ownership of her chapter?

 I am confident that you will empower them and remind them of the value they bring to the chapter by sharing the burden of your leadership with them!